 - Some parents may opt to make alternative arrangements to have their child immunised with the HPV vaccine if their child does not meet the eligibility criteria for the routine programme.
 Parents should be informed that if the vaccine is not clinically indicated and a private arrangement is made for vaccination, the provider may charge for the service as this arrangement is outside of the national programme.

 Individuals moving from abroad

-- During 2022, the vaccine supplied for the adolescent HPV and HPV-MSM programmes will change from Gardasil to Gardasil 9.
-It is expected that the UK Health Security Agency (UKHSA) will begin to supply Gardasil 9 in early 2022, although this timing is dependent on depletion of UKHSA’s stocks of Gardasil
+- During 2022, the vaccine supplied for the adolescent HPV and HPV—MSM programmes will change from Gardasil to Gardasil 9.
+The timing is dependent on depletion of the UK Health Security Agency’s (UKHSA) stocks of Gardasil

 - Once UKHSA starts to supply Gardasil 9, for a period of time, both vaccines may be locally available in different areas as teams exhaust their local Gardasil stocks at a different pace.
 Both vaccines can be used interchangeably and there should be no delay due to preference for either vaccine.